Ap3xV/Amoma-Game/README.md

 ## About This Project

-This game was created as a community contribution to the Anoma ecosystem.
-It’s designed to help users understand [core concept, e.g. intents, privacy, etc.].
+This puzzle game was created before Anoma’s testnet launched to explain key concepts and for users to have fun.
+Sharing now to contribute to the community and preserve early creative efforts.

 Inspired by: [https://github.com/anoma/anoma](https://github.com/anoma/anoma)